trucomanx/pdsit-pkg/README.md

 Digital signal processing and information theory Package.

-This library (package) is a set of functions for
+This library (package) is a set of functions for.